 This was the situation: Delmon Young was up with two outs and Wil Myers on second base.
 He was moving on the pitch, so it looked like Young's liner to centerfield would score Myers.
 Texas Rangers outfielder Leonys Martin dove toward the ball and it short-hopped into his glove.
 He jumped up like he caught it, and the umps totally bought it.
 Particularly umpire Bruce Dreckman who called it a catch from left field.

 The TV-watching crowd didn't even need a replay.
+It was very obviously a trapped ball.
 "With six umpires, how was that missed?" said TBS play-by-play announcer Joe Simpson.